-- The standard size entry box should be 18" x 24" x 3 1⁄2".
+The standard size entry box should be 18" x 24" x 3 1/2".
 Plexiglas covers are required.
 Boxes with glass covers WILL NOT be accepted.
 All specimens are to be arranged across the narrow (18") dimension of the exhibit box, making the exhibit 18" across the top and 24" deep.
-If a box has a sliding plexiglas cover, it must be removable from the top.
-Screws, locks, or other devices that would prevent judges from removing plexiglas cover should not be used. - 2 Collection exhibits in this division, may be cumulative.
-Last year's collection may be used as part of this year's exhibit. - 3 Each display box is to be identified by placing a label bearing name, county, and number of specimens in the upper left-hand corner of the plexiglas cover (inside, use clear double-sided tape to adhere gummed labels), and by attaching a label with the same information on the lower right corner of the box (outside). - 4 Geology specimens should be labeled with the number of specimens, date collected, specimen name or description, and locality (county) where collected. - 5 All collection exhibit specimens should be mounted in box by proper groups -rocks, minerals, and fossils.
-Fossils must be identified to the Phylum, Class and Genus level - 6 All collection exhibit specimens must be collected from locations in Kansas or Ottawa county Oklahoma, Newton county Missouri, and/or Jasper county Missouri.
-These counties are the only out of state sites approved for state fair entries. - 7 Out of state specimens can be used in educational or science exhibits. - When labeling Genus name is to begin with a capital letter.
+If a box has a sliding Plexiglas cover, it must be removable from the top.
+Screws, locks, or other devices that would prevent judges from removing Plexiglas cover should not be used.

+- 2 Collection exhibits in this division, may be cumulative.
+Last year's collection may be used as part of this year's exhibit. - 3 Each display box is to be identified by placing a label bearing name, county or district and number of specimens in the upper left-hand corner of the Plexiglas cover (inside, use clear double-sided tape to adhere gummed labels), and by attaching a label with the same information on the lower right corner of the box (outside). - 4 Geology specimens should be labeled with the number of specimens, date collected, specimen name or description, and locality (county only) where collected. - 5 For the geology specimens should be mounted in the box by proper groups: rocks, minerals, fossils.
+Fossils must be identified to the Phylum, Class and Genus level.
+Genus name is to begin with a capital letter.
 Species name is all lower case.
 Genus and species names must either be italicized or underlined, not both.
-The words "phylum, class, genus" on labels are to be spelled out, not abbreviated. - 9 More than one specimen of the same kind of rock or mineral or species of a fossil may be exhibited if this duplication represents different geological formations.
-Specimen label must show this distinction.
-(Fort Hays Limestone, not just limestone; exact species must have different formation names listed on the I.D. card; Composite Brachiopod from Morrill Limestone not just Brachiopod or Composita Brachiopod)
+The words "phylum, class, genus" on labels are to be spelled out, not abbreviated.
+More than one specimen of the same kind of rock or mineral or species of a fossil may be exhibited if this duplication represents different geological formations.
+Specimen label must show this distinction (Fort Hays limestone, not just limestone; calcite from the Greenhorn Formation, not just calcite; Phylum: Brachiopoda Class: Articulata Genus: Composita from the Morrill Limestone Member, not just Phylum: Brachiopoda Class: Articulata Genus: Composita). - 6 For geology classes 5200, 5201, 5202 and 5203, and 5205 all specimens must be collected (not purchased) from locations in Kansas, with the exception of Tri-State Mining Area specimens collected from these three adjacent counties: Ottawa County, OK; Newton and Jasper Counties, MO.
+Other out of state specimens will not count in the minimum number for the class, nor will they be considered in the judging.